tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 What is with Vici and signing teams that are always *good* but never TI champion material.

 **What would success look like?** ...being TI championship material.
-Easiest alley-oop of my life.
+Alley-oop.

 **What to spam in Twitch chat when T1 is winning?** `poyoyoyoyoyoyo`